 Support Comprehensive Drug Prevention Strategies for America!

-The Seymore D’ Fair Foundation supports a comprehensive drug prevention strategy for Louisiana and America.
-We believe that drug prevention networks, strong community leaders and coalitions, diligent law enforcement, and education are the keys to changing public attitudes towards illicit drug use.
-Proven and effective drug prevention tactics include promoting drug demand reduction principles and raising awareness to the consequences of drug abuse and addiction on an individual, community, and state level.
+The Seymore D’ Fair Foundation supports a comprehensive prevention strategy for Louisiana and America.
+We believe that prevention networks, strong community leaders and coalitions, diligent law enforcement, and education are the keys to changing public attitudes towards alcohol, tobacco, and illicit drug use.
+Proven and effective prevention tactics include promoting demand reduction principles and raising awareness to the consequences of alcohol, tobacco, and drug abuse and addiction on an individual, community, state, and national level.

-Businesses, philanthropic organizations, and government all bear the costs of drug use and, therefore, should commit to funding drug prevention efforts at every level for the short and long term.
+Businesses, philanthropic organizations, and government all bear the costs of alcohol, tobacco, and drug use/abuse and, therefore, should commit to funding prevention efforts at every level for the short and long term.

 Prevention education should present as an essential and core element central to the health and well being of every Louisiana citizen.

-The citizens of Louisiana and America need to be educated and encouraged that drug use is not normal nor is it a part of any individual’s maturing process.
+The citizens of Louisiana and America need to be educated and encouraged that alcohol, tobacco, and drug use is not normal nor is it a part of any individual’s maturing process.

-Provide funding for prevention efforts and education to raise awareness of the dangers of drugs at every school level – from elementary to college.
+Provide funding for prevention efforts and education to raise awareness of the dangers of alcohol, tobacco, and drugs at every school level – from elementary to college.

 Research, establish, and fund local drug courts – in many instances, this is the only intervention point for some to receive the assistance they need - must be supported to help the addicted.

 Research drug testing programs to determine how they can aid in identifying those in need of treatment in schools and the workplace.

 Enforce existing laws to ensure that school systems comply with legislative mandates involving mandatory drug prevention training.